gpospelov/BornAgain/Doc/Sphinx/documentation/working_with_bornagain/using_gui.rst

 =================================

-The current beta version of BornAgain GUI allows to the user to create basic multi-layer samples, populate it with particles, run scattering simulation and save results in the publication ready form.
+The current beta version of BornAgain GUI allows the user to create multi-layered samples, populate them with particles, run scattering simulations and save the results in a publication quality form.

-Following video tutorial  will present users with a guide on using BornAgain graphical user interface
+The following video presents how to use BornAgain graphical user interface

 .. raw:: html